 Additionally, one of the main areas of focus for companies like Microsoft, whose own EXP product has replaced its SharePoint-based intranet because SharePoint lacked an “employee-first focus”, is that an EXP gives every employee flexible, convenient access to information and tasks they need to make their work easier.
 Through consumer-grade search that integrates with the Microsoft 365 suite, Google Workspace, and other business productivity applications, packaged intranets like Interact already offer this.
 Likewise, a mobile intranet app gives employees the flexibility they need to access company material wherever and whenever they need.

 The power of multichannel communication

-Your organization could have the most creative and talented comms team in the world; it could have the strongest, most inspiring and influential leadership; and it could have the perfect selection of values, and the clearest mission and vision.
+Your organization could have the most creative and talented comms team in the world; it could have the strongest, most inspiring and influential leadership; and it could have the perfect selection of values, and the clearest mission and company vision.
 But without the right strategy and platform for communicating all of those factors to every employee, none of it matters.

 A modern intranet with multichannel messaging capabilities is the essential element organizations need, not only to supercharge their communications in a way that enhances employee experience, but also to connect the right people to the right comms at the right time, and in a way that works for them.
 This is how today’s leading employers are placing communication at the heart of the employee experience, connecting with their people, and building thriving communities where employees keep each other inspired and engaged.